Test-Optional Colleges Not Requiring SAT or ACT Scores

 High SAT or ACT scores can make you more competitive, especially if other aspects of your application, like your GPA, are less than stellar.
 If it feels like your application is lacking in other areas, like extracurriculars and volunteer activities, a good SAT or ACT score could help.

-4 Tips If You’re Opting Out of Submitting Test Scores
+4 Tips if You’re Opting Out of Submitting Test Scores

 Your social media activity can also impact your chances of being admitted to college.
 You should be mindful of what you post online and consider making your profiles private (or cleaning them up) during the application process.
 Also, consider creating a LinkedIn profile.